The4thLaw/demyo/README.md

 ## Description
 Demyo is a Comic Manager intented for local usage trough a Web interface.

+Check the features and screenshots, and download the releases on the official website at https://www.demyo.org/ .

-This project is the Java port / upgrade of the existing PHP software available at http://www.demyo.org/en/ .
+This project is the Java port / upgrade of a PHP software whose releases are still available on the same website.

 ## Contributing
 I don't have time to manage a team.
 However, you can submit pull requests for translations in unsupported languages and for bug fixes and I'll be glad to review them.